 4. Set up drift monitoring correctly: baselines, windows, and slices

-4.1 Choose a baseline that matches “healthy production”
+4.1 Choose baselines that match “healthy production”

 Your baseline should reflect a period where: